kayleyawatson/FH-Democratic-Backsliding/README.md

 1. **Install R**: If you haven't already, download and install R from the [official R website](https://cran.r-project.org/).

+2. **Download RStudio**: RStudio is the interface in which R will be coded.
+If you do not have RStudio, the program will not run correctly (https://posit.co/products/open-source/rstudio/)

-2. **Install and Load Required Packages**: This project relies on several R packages.
+3. **Install and Load Required Packages**: This project relies on several R packages.
 To install them, run the following commands in your R console:

    ```R
    install.packages("tidyverse")